rollvolet/msal-login-service/README.md

   image: rollvolet/msal-login-service
   environment:
     AUTH_REFRESH_TOKENS: "true"
+token-cache:
+  image: redis:6.2.6
   volumes:
-    - ./data/token-cache:/cache
+    - ./data/token-cache:/data
 ```

-The token cache will be persisted in `./data/token-cache/token-cache.json`.
+The token cache will be persisted in `./data/token-cache`.
 The persistence is required to restore token refreshes on (re)start of the login service.
 If a token refresh cannot be restored, the session will be logged out in the triplestore.

 ## Reference
 ### Configuration